cordialgerm/foe_foundry/data/5e_canonical/giant_owl.md

 ***Talons***. *Melee Weapon Attack:* +3 to hit, reach 5 ft., one target. *Hit:* 8 (2d6+1) slashing damage.

-**Giant owls** often befriend fey and other sylvan creatures and are guardians of their woodland realms.
+**Giant owls** often befriend fey and other sylvan creatures and are guardians of their woodland realms.</statblock>